kohlivrinda/Music-Genre-Classifier/README.md

 # Music Genre Classifier

- This project aims to classify music into different genres
+A simple classifier that classifies audio clips into different genres of music based on their audio features.
+Algorithms used:
+- Random forest
+- XGBoost